leegengyu/vulnhub-box-walkthrough/dc-4.md

 # Concluding Remarks
 Despite the fact that this is the fourth challenge in the DC-series, the author @DCAU7 has made each challenge unique in its own rights.
 As usual, I have learnt tons!
-1. Learnt how to use Burp Suite to intercept and modify requests.
+1. Learnt how to use Burp Suite to intercept and modify requests, especially in cases where the interaction with the web server is puzzling.
 2. Had more practice on using `hydra` (which I definitely needed).
 3. Learnt about `/var/mail` which is related to mail servers.
 4. Learnt to get root privileges without having to eventually log in as `root`.